intel/neural-compressor/docs/source/sq_medium_blog.md

 To reduce the quantization loss of activations, lots of methods have been proposed.
 In the following, we briefly introduce three of them,  SPIQ[2], Outlier Suppression[3] and Smoothquant[4].
 All these three methods share the same idea that migrating the difficulty from activation quantization to weight quantization, the differences are how much the transferred difficulty is.

 So **the first question is how to migrate the difficulty from activation to weights?** The solution is straightforward, that is to convert the network to an output equivalent network, presented in the below image.
 Then apply quantization to this equivalent network.
-The intuition behind this is we can scale each channel of activation to make it more quantization friendly.
+The intuition behind this is we can scale each channel of activation to make it more quantization friendly, similar to a fake per-channel activation quantization.

 <div align="center">
     <img src="./imgs/sq_convert.png"/>